dixonaws/aws-cloudops-security/content/10_introduction/_index.md

 Add yourself to the [class roster](https://docs.google.com/spreadsheets/d/1xxHMJ_m2R-VvTCkJWQvTv6I2geRETGq9m9ezoIEyBxw/edit?usp=sharing) and update your progress as you go through the workshop!
 {{% /notice%}}

-Welcome to the Amazon CloudOps Linux Workshop!
+Welcome to the Amazon CloudOps Security & Compliance Workshop!

 This workshop is designed to provide basic training for aspiring cloud operations engineers.